vivid-inc/ash-ra-template/DEVELOP.md

 - Provide access to more of the execution context from within the evaluation environment: (render) args.
 The evaluation stack starting from the page through to the current (yield).
 - Infer sensible defaults that can be customized via overrides.
 - ClojureScript.
-  - `art` module only.
+  - `art` module only
-  - `(render)` function `:bindings` option applicability is Clojure only, the remainder make sense in both CLJ and CLJS worlds.
-  - Replace `reduce-fsm` with [metosin/tilakone.core](https://github.com/metosin/tilakone/network) with improvements.
+  - Replace `reduce-fsm` with ClojureScript-compatible [metosin/tilakone.core](https://github.com/metosin/tilakone/network)
 - How to achieve fast runtime performance, fast development & testing feedback loop.
 Benchmarks with hyperfine.
 - Build: Sign releases.
 - CLI: Option to re-render templates only when newer than their output files.